maruthiprasad06/fabzero/readme.md

 - Automatic scroll machine
 - Object waterjet
 - Desoldering gun
- After that we had a Tea break
+ After that we had a Tea break for 15minutes
  Then we created Github account - Repository - Fabzero